-Friday Harbor Laboratories welcome students to conduct research here, and offers financial aid opportunities to encourage those who otherwise may not be able to visit FHL.
-For undergraduate students, the Blinks-REU Summer Internship Program is available.
-This internship links undergraduate students with scientist-mentors as collaborators in marine science research projects.
-The purposes of the FHL Fellowships are to enable graduate students to spend productive research time at FHL and benefit from the collaborative atmosphere.
-To accomplish this goal, we expect awardees to use all funds while in residence at FHL.
-Unused amounts will go back into the Fellowship Funds to be used for deserving students in future years.
-Funds may be spent on the following types of uses:
+UW Friday Harbor Laboratories welcomes students to conduct research here, and offers financial aid opportunities to encourage those who would otherwise not be able to do so.
+Other potential, non-FHL sources of assistance are listed at the bottom of this page.

+Qualified graduate students who would like to conduct independent marine science research at FHL may apply for fellowship support deriving from generous donations from alumni, scientists, and friends of Friday Harbor Laboratories.
+The purpose of these fellowships is to enable graduate students to spend productive research time at FHL and benefit from the collaborative atmosphere.
+To accomplish this goal, we expect awardees to use all funds while in residence at FHL; unused amounts will go back into the fellowship funds to be used in future years.

 A one-page statement of interest outlining your research objectives

 Your CV, including previous financial support

 An Excel file showing details of financial need, as well as all other support available to you.
 Include an estimate of costs for FHL research facilities (e.g. lab space, small boat use, research vessel use; see) based on researcher rates, and for supplies.
 Because room and meal costs will depend on your housing assignment (which will depend on availability), do not estimate those costs; instead, include a line with the dates and your preferred housing type (e.g., standard dorm with full meal plan, grad dorm where you do your own cooking) and we will estimate the cost after you’ve been assigned to a unit.

 One letter of recommendation sent directly from the writer to Dr. Megan Dethier.
 This letter is not required for students currently enrolled at the University of Washington; UW students who choose not to have a letter submitted must provide the name and email address of a reference (preferably faculty member).